Why You May Not Want to Vaccinate -

 Above 107°F (41.7°C) -- the fever itself can be harmful

-Below is a (quick) translation, by one of my list members, of the official policy guidelines for Dutch family doctors in case of fever in children, given by their organisation and published on internet.
+Below is a (quick) translation, by one of my list members, of the official policy guidelines for Dutch family doctors in case of fever in children,

 I have added the Fahrenheit degrees